 The $2,500 Guaranteed Backup Contract: A Complete Walk-Through

-If your debt-to-income ratio breaks the moment a second mortgage payment shows up on paper, the Guaranteed Backup Contract is the cleanest, cheapest way out.
+If your qualifying math breaks the moment a second mortgage payment shows up on paper, the Guaranteed Backup Contract is the cleanest, cheapest way out.
 This is the full walk-through, including the actual pricing tiers, what triggers the backup, and what stays in your control.

 What the Guaranteed Backup Contract is

-A Guaranteed Backup Contract (GBC) is a written, non-contingent offer from a vetted institutional buyer (Fly Homes) to purchase your current Arizona home at a guaranteed price.
-Because that offer exists, multiple loan programs allow your underwriter to exclude the current home’s PITIA from the DTI calculation, your current housing payment effectively disappears from qualifying math.
+A Guaranteed Backup Contract (GBC) is a written, non-contingent offer from a vetted institutional buyer to purchase your current Arizona home at a guaranteed price.
+Because that offer exists, multiple loan programs allow your underwriter to exclude the current home’s full housing payment from the qualifying math, your current housing payment effectively disappears from qualifying math.

 The GBC is a financing tool, not a sale.
 You still list your home with the agent of your choice.
 You still negotiate.
 You still keep upside above the backup price if you sell on the open market.